mbshbn/Kalman-filter-for-robotics/README.md

           q.append(p[(i-U)%len(p)])
       return q
   ```
-  However, in reality it is not possible.
+  However, in reality, it is not possible.
 For the inexact motion, we have
   ```
   def move(p,pExact,pOvershoot,pUndershoot,U):
       q=[]